Cars to Housing

 About 30% of unsheltered people in Snohomish County – most of them families – live in their vehicles.
 Fewer vacancies at many emergency shelters means that many families choose to live in their vehicles just so that they can stay together.

-Call (425) 200-5121 to request shelter.
+Call (425) 200-5121 to request safe parking and shelter.

 Congressman Rick Larsen (second from left) with representatives from Everett Faith in Action and the Interfaith Family Shelter to discuss the Cars to Housing program